What is Constipation?

 What Do I Need to Know About Baby Constipation?

-• Baby poos often bear a resemblance to what the baby has eaten.
+• Baby poops often bear a resemblance to what the baby has eaten.
 Food begins its digestion in the mouth and goes through a series of changes until most of the nutrients have been extracted.
 Whatever food isn’t used by the body becomes waste.

 How Would I Know If My Baby is Constipated?